 I’ve talked about the benefits of a cat’s purr on this blog before.
 One of the main reasons researchers believe that cats purr is that its resonance is at a level that can help heal bones and soft tissues in their body.
 But purring might not just be restorative for the cat, but also for the people around him as well.

-A cat’s purr resonates in the 18-35 Hz spectrum, a frequency that scientists have discovered can help humans heal after trauma and injury.
-When your cat cuddles up on your lap and purrs their content little heart out, it might just be helping your body heal in ways you don’t even realize.
+A cat’s purr resonates between 25 and 150 Hertz, a frequency that scientists have discovered can help humans heal after trauma and injury.
+When your cat cuddles up on your lap and purrs their little heart out, it might just be helping your body heal in ways you don’t even realize.

 5. Lower the incident of allergies